PVT Davison Hayes

 Davison Hayes enlisted in Little Rock, Arkansas on the 10th of December, 1943.
 After his training he was assigned to the 60th Infantry Regiment of the 9th Infantry Division.

-At the same time, his brother John Sherman Hayes was also fighting in the war, serving with the 25th Infantry Division.
+At the same time, his brother John Sherman Hayes was also fighting in the war, serving with the 26th Infantry Regiment of the 1st Infantry Division.

 Davison arrived at the Belgian border early September 1944, and participated in the Meuse River Crossings.
 After crossing the river, his unit got ambushed by a group of German soldiers, and he was seriously wounded.
 He then was taken to the Stalag 6G Prisoner of War Camp near Bonn in Germany.
 What happened here is unknown, but Private Davison died in the camp a few days later.